carchobe/carchobe/README.md

 - 👋 Hi, I’m @carchobe
 - 👀 I’m interested in everything
 - 🌱 I’m currently learning Big Data
-- 💞️ I’m looking to collaborate on Data and security-related projects
+- 💞️ I’m looking to collaborate on Data projects

 <!---
 carchobe/carchobe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.